List of churches in Rome

-There are more than 900 churches in Rome.
-Most, but not all, of these are Catholic.
+There are more than 930 churches in Rome, which makes it the city with the largest number of churches in the world.
+Almost all of these are Catholic.

+When including the churches that have been deconsecrated or otherwise transformed, the total figure rises to about 1,500 churches.

 The first churches of Rome originated in places where Christians met.
 They were divided into three main categories: